-The financial statements are prepared on a going concern basis, as the Directors are satisfied that HSBC Continental Europe and parent company have the resources to continue in business for the foreseeable future.
-In making this assessment, the Directors have considered a wide range of information relating to present and future conditions, including future projections of profitability, cash flows, capital requirements and capital resources.
-These considerations include stressed scenarios that reflect the uncertainty in structural changes from the Covid-19 pandemic, Russia-Ukraine war, disrupted supply chains globally, climate change and other top and emerging risks, as well as from the related impacts on profitability, capital and liquidity.
+The financial statements are prepared on a going concern basis, as the management is satisfied that HSBC Continental Europe and its parent company have the resources to continue in business for the foreseeable future.
+In making this assessment, the management has considered a wide range of information relating to present and future conditions, including future projections of profitability, cash flows, capital requirements and capital resources.
+These considerations include stress scenarios that reflect the uncertainty in structural changes from the Covid-19 pandemic, Russia-Ukraine war, disrupted supply chains globally, climate change and other top and emerging risks, as well as from the related impacts on profitability, capital and liquidity.